-Cholera needs immediate treatment, as this disease can kill the patient in a matter of hours.
+Cholera needs immediate treatment, as this disease can kill the patient in hours.

 The following steps are carried out for the treatment of cholera:

-The main goal of treatment in cholera is to replace lost fluids and electrolytes with the use of oral rehydration salts.
+The main goal of treatment in cholera is to replace lost fluids and electrolytes with oral rehydration salts.

-About half of cholera patients die due to lack of timely rehydration of the patient.
+About half of cholera patients die due to a lack of timely rehydration.

-Intravenous fluids are required if the cholera patient is severely dehydrated and oral fluids are not sufficient for the patient or are not retained by the patient.
+Intravenous fluids are required if the cholera patient is severely dehydrated and oral fluids are insufficient for the patient or are not retained by the patient.

 Zinc also helps decrease the duration of diarrhea in children with cholera.